ghost-fvtt/fxmaster/README.md

 ## Licensing

-FXMaster Foundry VTT Module is shared under BSD 3-Clause License .
+FXMaster Foundry VTT Module is shared under BSD 3-Clause License.

 Jinker's Acid Line and Red Fire Cone video effects are borrowed from [Jinker's Animated Art Foundry VTT Module](https://github.com/jinkergm/JAA), they are shared as free for use.
 Jules and Ben's Witch Bolt is borrowed from [JB2A_DnD5E Foundry VTT Module](https://github.com/Jules-Bens-Aa/JB2A_DnD5e), it is shared under [Creative Commons v4](https://creativecommons.org/licenses/by-nc-sa/4.0/)